The world's largest website

 made on carbon steel or alloy steels in the thickness range of

-transfer" set at low welding spray parameters can be used on
+transfer" set at low weld start spray parameters, can be used on

-Robot welds with an 0.035 wire with short circiut can weld parts > 1 mm, under 1 mm the weld burn through risks are high,
+Robot welds with an 0.035 wire and short circuit can weld parts > 1 mm, under 1 mm depending on the weld joint design and tolerances, the weld burn through risks are high,

-Globular Benefit: For welding those exhaust components or Harley bike
+Globular Benefit: For welding those exhaust components or bike

 frames that are poorly put together and end up with weld gaps, an alternative weld transfer mode to pulsed and short circuit is